John’s four-month journey

 WEEK 6 Time for my post-operative consultation.
 After examining my foot Mr Tollafield was very pleased with the incision site and the range of movement.
 Because of concerns about the aching ankle he arranged a course of physiotherapy to exercise my foot and ankle with a much better-structured regime.
 I was then discharged from his care.

-After continuing with the physiotherapy for 8 weeks I was told by the physio my state of health returned in both my feet and ankles although I found too much walking or being on my feet for long periods my right ankle and foot start to ache and I needed to rest for a short period then I can continue about my day.
+After continuing with the physiotherapy for 8 weeks I was told by the physio my state of health returned in both my feet and ankles although I found too much walking or being on my feet for long periods my right ankle and foot started to ache and I needed to rest for a short period then I can continue about my day.
 Life has returned to very near normal after a 7-year journey of living with the pain and discomfort of acute Plantar Fasciitis.

 Reflection from John’s case

 The majority of patients will benefit from surgery which should only be performed in recalcitrant cases.
 Of all the cases I managed, only one reoccurred after treatment.
-The benefit from surgery provides a quick and safe procedure where the post-operative scar is usually invisible to the naked eye.
+The benefit of surgery provides a quick and safe procedure where the post-operative scar is usually invisible to the naked eye.
 Lateral border foot aching can occur, but this arises because patients spend too much time supinating the foot, rather than a weakness arising from the surgery.
 This lateral instability for the most part is, therefore, a myth.
 Rapid recovery depends on the patient, their pain threshold, and willingness to work on the exercises.
 I always warn patients that this method, despite allowing fast mobility, still requires a 3-month recovery before all discomfort ebbs.
 The fascial band is thickest in the centre and many worry that a full band transection causes a problem.
 Tears within the FB that show up on ultrasound can benefit from the MIS surgical technique.
 Ali (2021) published results were undertaken as a clinical research paper and are worthwhile considering.

 At the end of the follow-up, the mean Americal Orthopaedic Foot Ankle Surgery (AOFAS) scoring changed significantly from 67 points before surgery to 93 points (P < .0001) which was clinically significant.
 Sixteen (53.3%) patients had excellent results, 8 (26.6%) patients had good results, 4 (13.33%) patients had acceptable results, and 2 (6.66%) patients had poor results.
 Three cases complained of postoperative superficial infection at the medial portal.
 Two cases developed numbness and paraesthesia at the sole of the foot.
 Three patients had ongoing start-up pain that resolved within two months.
 The mean duration to full weight-bearing after surgery was 40 days.
 All patients returned to full activities by a mean of 10 weeks.